|Mt. Mohawk Ski Area|

 The main T-Bar base terminal at Mt.
 Mohawk (2013)

 While the trails have grown in, both T-Bar lifts remain standing in the woods.
+It is unlikely that Mt.
+Mohawk will ever reopen for skiing.

 Click on lift name for information and photos